cosmic-api/teleport/source/index.rst

 Teleport is:

-1. A serialization system on top of JSON
+* A serialization system on top of JSON
-2. An input validation system
+* An input validation system
-3. A declarative schema system
+* A declarative schema system
-4. An aid in automatically generating API docs
+* An aid in automatically generating API docs
-5. Portable and extendable
+* Portable and extendable
+* Open Source (`MIT license <http://opensource.org/licenses/MIT>`_)

 Teleport is not a serialization *layer*.
 It provides 9 built-in data types to get you started, however, using Teleport for a non-trivial project means